pgchamberlin/pavane/README.md

 #### Further optimisations

-There are some other things that can be done following this same optimisation strategy that would reduce the number of nodes to inspect.
+There are some other things that can be done following this same optimisation strategy that would further reduce the number of nodes to inspect.
 The main one I can think of is:

  - [ ] Stop inspecting node state after the first node outside the viewport in the direction of scroll